Gediminas/vss2git/README.txt

-IMPORTED REPOSITORY IS GENERATED IN FOLDER: tmp/Working
+IMPORTED  GIT  REPOSITORY IS GENERATED TO FOLDER: tmp/Working
+          SVN  REPOSITORY IS GENERATED TO FOLDER: tmp/repo